Iris Investigate User Guide¶

 SSL profile data panel¶

-The SSL Profile panel provides SSL certificate details, including additional potential pivots.
+The SSL Profile panel provides SSL (Secure Sockets Layer) / TLS (Transport Layer Security, protocols for secure encrypted connections) certificate details, including additional potential pivots.
 When DomainTools finds more than one certificate on a domain, Iris Investigate shows the certificates in separate tabs.
 For additional information on DomainTools collection and validation processes, consult the SSL Certificate Collection reference section.

 You can find the additional pivots from an SSL/TLS certificate in the Extensions -> Subject Alt Name section, from which you can open the Operations Menu.
 To examine all the domains covered by a certificate, use the ADD TO FILTERS button.